thunkable/docs-thunkable-com/android/components/push-notifications.md

 We recommend limiting push notifications to content that will be welcomed by a large majority of your users.
 Less is more!

+* Set up with One Signal
+* Connecting One Signal with your app
+* Add your app icon with your notification
+* Create a message
+*
 | App type | Notification frequency | Message content |
 | :--- | :--- | :--- |
 | E-commerce | During seasonal sales \(or near physical sales\) | Coupon codes |